-Empirical research shows that human beings simply don't think that income, jobs, and the other good things in life should be distributed equally.
+Economic Justice: In Justice and the Meritocratic State (in production, Routledge), I advance a desert-based theory of justice called meritocracy.
+A just society provides equal opportunity to all citizens and then judges them strictly on the basis of their merit.
+Meritocracy is close to optimally efficient, and it appeals to citizens across lines of gender, race, class, and culture.
+We know from empirical research that people simply don't want income, jobs, and the other good things in life to be distributed equally.
 Nor do we agree with the libertarian that the idea of social justice is bunk.
-Instead, we want people to get the social goods that they deserve.
-Studies show, for example, that if a person is making less than she thinks she deserves, or more than she thinks she deserves, she is less satisfied than if she receives the wage she thinks she deserves.
+We want our just deserts.
+For example, if a worker is making less than she thinks she deserves, or more than she thinks she deserves, she is less satisfied than if paid what she thinks she deserves.

-A meritocracy has three essential features: First, equal opportunity is established through the redistribution of undeserved wealth (e.g. inheritance) and public spending on children.
-Justice is impossible unless citizens compete on a level playing field for scarce social goods.
+A meritocracy has three essential features: First, equal opportunity is established through the redistribution of undeserved wealth (e.g. inheritance) and public investment in children.
 Second, wealth and income reflect citizens’ productive contributions and not their family circumstances or their ability to extract economic rents.
-This is not only just—it’s efficient: When capital is provided not to those with the right connections but rather to those who are competent, productivity is optimized.
 Third, jobs are distributed strictly on the basis of merit.
-A meritocratic society proscribes nepotism and guards against insidious forms of anti-meritocratic bias, like racism and sexism.
+Nepotism, racism, sexism, and other forms of anti-meritocratic bias are proscribed.

 Group Decision-making: What is the best way for a group of people to make a decision?
 I study the complications associated with this question.
 These include the possibilities that (1) different group members have different degrees of confidence; (2) some group members are more competent than others; and (3) the beliefs of group members are correlated (owing to, e.g., common information).